It seems that we just keep talking and writing and shouting about taxations, like Europeans or Americans about football.

 Citizenship-based taxation is the most draconian form of all and is only used by Eritrea and the United States.
 Citizens of these two countries will never escape the demands of their nation’s tax man, although those living outside the country have the opportunity to exclude some of their foreign income from the country’s strict taxation.

-Fortunately, there are countries that administer a territorial tax system — one in which countries only tax the income that was earned in their geographical limits.
+Fortunately, there are countries that administer a territorial tax system — one in which countries only tax the income that was earned in their geographical limits, i.e. income you have earned in Singapore is only subject to tax IN Singapore.

-The importance of being aware of such systems is high — you can keep the citizenship of your country of origin, live in another country, and work in a third without having to pay taxes in any of them.
+The importance of being aware of such systems is high — you can keep the citizenship of your country of origin, live in another country, and work another one without having to pay taxes in any of them.

 Tax haven or tax hazard?

 This is where our Flag theory comes to work.
-Basically, this theory suggests having residency in a one of the tax-free countries that won’t try to get its hands on the money you earn anywhere else.
-It’s all about going where are you treated best and where being a resident of a country often puts you on the hook for taxes on your worldwide income.
+Basically, here we advise on having residency in one of the tax-free countries that won’t try to get its hands on the money you earn anywhere else.
+Remember, it’s all about going where are you treated best .

-There are a lot of low-tax countries with top notch cities, which top ranks in quality of living or happiness of their citizens.
-If you think more about it, there are more than 160 countries outside of the Western world.
-Some of this places with low taxes are developed cities and countries like Monaco, Georgia, Costa Rica, Panama and Singapore.
+There are a lot of low-tax countries with top notch cities ranking high on quality of living or happiness of their citizens.
+If you think more about it, there are more than 160 countries outside of the Western world and some are highly developed cities and countries like Monaco, Georgia, Costa Rica, Panama and Singapore.

 Let’s take a look at 15 countries with the highest tax rates.